pvakaris/can_llms_argue/README.md

 # The LLM discussion and argument mapping framework

-This project contains code that allows for machine-to-machine debates between LLMs and then maps those discussions to AIF arument maps.
+This project contains code that allows for machine-to-machine debates between LLMs and then maps those discussions to AIF argument maps.

 ---